Automated Workflows

 uses: jfrog/fly-action@v1

-Add the same snippets from Option 1 manually to your .github/workflows/*.yml files.
+Add the same two snippets above to your .github/workflows/*.yml files directly.

-• The permissions block is at the top level of your workflow file (after on:, before jobs:)
+Place the permissions block at the top level of your workflow file, after on: and before jobs:.

 name: Build and Publish npm Package